cameronhill1/Skill-of-Living/recs.md

 - Documentaries / Series: Human (YT series), Trip of Compassion, Jiro Dreams of Sushi, The Dawn Wall, Free Solo, Rick and Morty (hehe), Avatar: The Last Airbender, The Defiant Ones, Quincy, Rolling Thunder Revue, I Am Not Your Guru, George Harrison: Living in The Material World

-- Films: It's a Wonderful Life, Schindler's List, Saving Private Ryan, 50 Shades, Kung Fu Panda, Lion King, LOTR, The Last Samurai, Gandhi, Braveheart, Titanic, Zorba the Greek, Pay It Forward, Into The Wild, Forrest Gump, Star Wars, Her, Green Book, Shawshank Redemption, Bohemian Rhapsody, The Green Mile, The Light Between Oceans, The Best of Me, The Theory of Everything
+- Films: It's a Wonderful Life, Schindler's List, Saving Private Ryan, 50 Shades, Kung Fu Panda, Lion King, LOTR, The Last Samurai, Gandhi, Braveheart, Titanic, Zorba the Greek, Pay It Forward, Into The Wild, Forrest Gump, Star Wars, Her, Green Book, Shawshank Redemption, Bohemian Rhapsody, The Green Mile, The Light Between Oceans, The Best of Me, Theory of Everything

 - Anime: Classic Gibhli films, Your Name (Kimi No Na Wa), Weathering With You (Tenki No Ko), Your Lie in April (Watashi No Uso), A Silent Voice (Koe No Katachi), Lost Song (Rosuto Songu), Wolf Children (Ōkami Kodomo no Ame to Yuki), OG Pokémon